eklam/War-Of-Conquest/README.md

 ## Main changes

 - **Players** have 3 distinct roles (see below), at the beginning of the game Targaryen is the *Conqueror*, and all the other players are *Kings*
-If any a *King* loses control of his home area to the *Conqueror* or *Lords*, he become a *Lord* himself, and is placed at the bottom of the Iron Throne track
+If any a *King* loses control of his capital to the *Conqueror* or *Lords*, he become a *Lord* himself, and is placed at the bottom of the Iron Throne track
     - If a player loses control to any other *King* he remains as *King*
     - Once a player become a *Lord* he cannot reclaim the status of *King*

 - **Units: ** The max number of ships per player is 3 instead of the standard 6
   - *Why: The War Of Conquest was mainly battle on land, to emulate this the number of ships is reduced*

 - **Dragon Order: ** The Targaryen player has one new type of order, the *Dragon Order*.
 This order can be resolved as a Raid Order, Support Order or as a March Order.
 When used as a Raid/March the order is discarded as usual.
   - *Why: To simulate the raw power of Targaryen dragons*

 - **Tracks** with the exception below, the tracks works as usual
   - Wildling Track becomes: 0, 3, 5, 8, 11, 13, 16
   - **[KC] King's Court:** The number of special orders per player in the Crow track is: